GabrielFdeOliveira/Book-API/book-api/src/Components/Navbar/journey.md

 3- The icon elements when active:

 - This one was tricky because the first icon does not have an <hr> element below it on the wireframe, so it behaves differently than the others when active.
-The best I managed to come up with was to add an extra class and making it invisible, but it's still not ideal.
+The best I managed to come up with was to add an extra class and make it invisible, but it's still not ideal.
 I could not use the "transform: scale()" property as it changed the whole icon's size and the wireframe only indicated a bigger width.